Chevie Kehoe: Mueller family murders

 In January 1996, Kehoe and Daniel Lewis Lee left the state of Washington and traveled to Arkansas.
-On January 11, 1996, they arrived at the home of William Frederick Mueller, a gun dealer who lived near Tilly, Arkansas, and who was in possession of a large collection of weapons, ammunition, and cash.
+On January 11, 1996, they arrived at the home of 52-year-old William Frederick Mueller, a gun dealer who lived near Tilly, Arkansas, and who was in possession of a large collection of weapons, ammunition, and cash.
 Kehoe and his father had previously, in February 1995, robbed Mueller once already, and Kehoe expected to find valuable property at the house.
 Dressed as FBI agents, the two men tried to enter the home of the Muellers, but they were not at home.
-When the Muellers returned, Lee and Kehoe overpowered and incapacitated Mueller and his wife, Nancy Ann Mueller (née Branch).
+When the Muellers returned, Lee and Kehoe overpowered and incapacitated Mueller and his wife, 28-year-old Nancy Ann Mueller (née Branch).
 They then questioned Nancy Mueller's 8-year-old daughter, Sarah Elizabeth Powell, about where they could find the cash, guns, and ammunition, forcing her to talk by shocking her with an electric cattle prod.

 After finding $50,000 in cash, guns, and ammunition, they shot each of the three victims with a stun gun, causing them to pass out.
 They then placed plastic bags over their heads, and sealed the bags with duct tape, suffocating them to death.
 There is some evidence that Lee was unwilling to kill Sarah, so Kehoe killed her.
 They took the victims in Kehoe's vehicle to the Illinois Bayou, where they taped rocks to them and threw each body into the water, a fast-moving stream, despite its status as a bayou.
 The bodies were discovered in Lake Dardanelle near Russellville, Arkansas, in late June 1996.

 Kehoe and his family took the stolen property to a motel in Spokane, Washington, by way of the Christian Identity community of Elohim City, Oklahoma.

 William Mueller had put some of the firearms into a Federal Firearms License registry as insurance against potential theft.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) used the ID numbers in the registry to trace the stolen firearms to several other men who confirmed they had purchased them in Spokane from Chevie Kehoe and his father Kirby.